Don't negotiate your salary without preparing a career wins list. Here's how to do it.

 Here are a few things to think about when framing your career accomplishments.

 Choose your comparison period wisely.
 For most revenue or cost savings, per year is the standard.
 But, depending on the metric, you might want to get a little creative.
 For example:

 Youtube claims to have "500 hours of video uploaded every minute" — why not say 262 million hours uploaded every year?
 Well, hours per minute seems more relatable, and people have a hard time processing really big numbers.

 Try this thought experiment — you're in a noisy bar, about 3 drinks down, and someone you want to impress asks you "how is work going?".

 What would you say?
 How would you say it?

-Remember you're in a noisy bar, and a little inebriated.
-You want to sound impressive, but you still have to be casual about it — you're in a bar, not in a job interview.
-You have to dumb it down — this person doesn't work with you, so you can't use insider jargon.
-How would you play it?
+You want to sound impressive, but you still have to be casual about it — you're not in a job interview.
+You have to dumb it down because this person doesn't work with you, so you can't use insider jargon.

 Yeah honestly it's been really good — we just did a big pilot project with Google.
 I work on the software side and I managed to make everything run about 50% faster.
 It was a big deal for our company — they represent 20% of our revenue.

 Take the simplicity of that statement, jargon free, and include that in your list of achievements.
 Now it's in a form that anyone can understand, because this thought experiment helped you strip away all but the most important aspects.